Classification of qubit cellular automata on hypercubic lattices

-A Quantum Cellular Automaton (QCA) is the most general time-discrete, unitary and local dynamics of a lattice of countably many quantum systems~\cite{schumacher2004reversible,Farrelly2020reviewofquantum,arrighi2019overview}.
-Local means that the state of a cell at time $t+1$ only depends on a finite neighborhood of the cell at time $t$.
-This implies that the information propagation speed over the lattice is bounded.
-In the present Letter we explicitly classify translation-invariant nearest neighbor QCAs of $s$-dimensional hypercubic lattices $\mathbb{Z}^s$ (the so-called von Neumann neighbourhood scheme), in the case where the systems at each site are qubits.
-The classification includes a general implementation scheme for those QCAs that correspond to Finite-Depth Quantum Circuits (FDQC).
-These conditions epitomize the simplest scenario for many-body physics toy models and in which future quantum devices may ideally operate effectively and reliably.
-Moreover, the classification provides us with a versatile sandbox for the development of theoretical techniques such as renormalization~\cite{trezzini2024renormalisationquantumcellularautomata}, discrete-time perturbation theory~\cite{PhysRevLett.126.250503}, statistical mechanics without Hamiltonians that will provide a core toolkit for discrete space-time quantum field theory models~\cite{BISIO2015244,PhysRevA.88.032301,suprano2024photonic}, even beyond 1+1 dimension~\cite{PhysRevA.90.062106,DAriano:2016aa,PhysRevA.96.062101,Perinotti_2020,Arrighi_2014,Eon2023relativistic}.
-The case $s=1$ was exhaustively treated in Ref.~\cite{schumacher2004reversible}.
-We highlight that the above classification fully characterizes also the subclass of Clifford QCAs, which are QCAs mapping Pauli matrices to tensor products of Pauli matrices \cite{haah2021clifford,10.1063/1.3278513}, thus leaving stabilizer states invariant~\cite{PhysRevA.101.062302}.
+Quantum Cellular Automata (QCA) represent the most general time-discrete, unitary and local dynamics of a lattice of quantum systems~\cite{schumacher2004reversible,Farrelly2020reviewofquantum,arrighi2019overview}.
+Local means that the state of a cell at time $t+1$ depends only on a finite neighborhood of the cell at time $t$, ensuring a bounded information propagation speed across the lattice.
+In the present Letter, we classify translation-invariant nearest-neighbor QCA of $s$-dimensional hypercubic lattices $\mathbb{Z}^s$ with qubit cells.
+The classification includes a general realization scheme for those QCA corresponding to Finite-Depth Quantum Circuits (FDQCs).
+QCA epitomize the simplest scenario for many-body physics toy models and effective and reliable forthcoming quantum devices.
+Moreover, the classification provides us with a sandbox for developing techniques such as renormalization~\cite{Trezzini2025renormalisationof,rotundo2024effectivedynamicsminimisingdissipation}, discrete-time perturbation theory~\cite{PhysRevLett.126.250503}, statistical mechanics without Hamiltonians, that will provide a toolkit for discrete space-time quantum field theory models~\cite{BISIO2015244,PhysRevA.88.032301,PhysRevResearch.6.033136} beyond 1+1 dimensions~\cite{PhysRevA.90.062106,DAriano:2016aa,PhysRevA.96.062101,Perinotti_2020,Arrighi_2014,Eon2023relativistic}.
+Specializing to nearest-neighbor qubit QCA on $\mathbb Z^s$, the limited subalgebras structure of single-cell operator algebra makes the analysis of algebraic conditions for the update rules of a QCA amenable to characterization by exhaustion.
+The case $s=1$ was treated in Ref.~\cite{schumacher2004reversible}.
+The above classification fully characterizes the subclass of Clifford QCA, mapping Pauli matrices to tensor products of Pauli matrices \cite{haah2021clifford,10.1063/1.3278513,haah2022topological}, thus leaving stabilizer states invariant~\cite{PhysRevA.101.062302}.